4ait/bin_struct/README.md

 ## Performance

-The library compiles into Elixir binary pattern match and uses optimizations like composing every part with known size into single pattern, always inlining for encoders, static values, caching every requested value.
+The library compiles into Elixir binary pattern match and uses optimizations like composing every part with known size into single pattern, always inlining for encoders and static values, caching every requested value.
 If in callback dependency B requested A and C requested A, A will be converted before B and later passed same value to C.
 All intermediate functions are declared in the same module and marked as private (defp), giving maximum optimization opportunities for the Erlang compiler (erlc).